DivaStyle Ministry's mission: Empower Women to

 Multi-Passionate | Multi-Religious | Minister

 Hi!
 Dianne here.
-I'm a wife, mother, grandmother, great-great-aunt, Unitarian-Universalist Minister, Spiritual Director & Companion who learned about Spirituality and Multi-Religious living because I had to.
-Like many of you, I had to pivot from what I learned and was taught about religion and spirituality at an early age.
-As I matured and grew, as I read and studied, I discovered that there are many sources of wisdom and inspiration.
+I'm a wife, mother, grandmother, great-great-aunt, Unitarian-Universalist Minister, Spiritual Director & Companion who's enthusiastic about Spirituality and Multi-Religious living.
+I had to pivot from what I learned and was taught about religion and spirituality at an early age.
+As I matured and grew, as I read and studied, I discovered that there are many sources of wisdom, inspiration, love, comfort, strength, and connection.

 No one group of people, no one faith has an absolute LOCK on the truth, on goodness, on spirituality or on authenticity.